GokulVSD/Wuasta/README.md

 <br />

-*You must use your own API key, add it to the manifest, and the wuastafragment by replacing "ADD_YOUR_KEY_HERE"*
+*You must use your own API key, add it to the manifest, and the wuastaFragment.java by replacing "ADD_YOUR_KEY_HERE"*

 <br />